-(1) The amounts in the "Stock Awards" column reflect the aggregate grant date fair value of each restricted stock award that was granted during the respective fiscal year, computed in accordance with FASB ASC Topic 718 "Compensation-Stock Compensation".
-Note 4, "Summary of Significant Accounting Policies," in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended March 31, 2021 sets forth the relevant assumptions used to determine the valuation of our stock option awards.

-- (2) Mr. Deutschman is the Chairman of the Board, Chair of the Audit Committee, and a member of the Nominating and Corporate Governance Committee.
-During the fiscal ended March 31, 2021, Mr. Deutschman received quarterly cash payments totaling \$87,250 and was granted a total of 10,609 shares of restricted common stock on July 31, 2020, of which 5,305 shares remained unvested as of March 31, 2021. - (3) Mr. Chestnutt is a director of the Company and a member of the Audit Committee.
-During the fiscal year ended March 31, 2021, Mr. Chestnutt received quarterly cash payments totaling \$55,000 and was granted 6,844 shares of restricted common stock on July 31, 2020, of which 3,422 shares remained unvested as of March 31, 2021. - (4) Ms. Groos joined the Board of Directors on May 4, 2021 and therefore received no director compensation during the fiscal year ended March 31, 2021.
-Ms. Groos is a member of the Audit Committee. - (5) Mr. Gyani is a director of the Company, Chairman of the Nominating and Corporate Governance Committee, and a member of the Compensation and Human Capital Management Committee.
-During the fiscal year ended March 31, 2021, Mr. Gyani received quarterly cash payments totaling \$57,375 and was granted 7,015 shares of restricted common stock on July 31, 2020, of which 3,508 shares remained unvested as of March 31, 2021. - (6) Mr. Karish is a director of the Company and Chairman of the Compensation and Human Capital Management Committee.
-During the fiscal year ended March 31, 2021, Mr. Karish received quarterly cash payments totaling \$55,750 and was granted 6,898 shares of restricted common stock on July 31, 2020, of which 3,449 shares remained unvested as of March 31, 2021. - (7) Mr. Rogers was a director of the Company and a member of the Audit Committee and the Compensation and Human Capital Management Committee.
-Mr. Rogers resigned from the Board of Directors on February 19, 2021.
-During the fiscal year ended March 31, 2021, Mr. Rogers received quarterly cash payments totaling \$55,750 and was granted 7,052 shares of restricted common stock, 3,526 shares of which had vested as of the date of his resignation and the remaining 3,526 unvested shares were forfeited as a result of his resignation. - (8) Ms. Sterling is a director of the Company and a member of the Compensation and Human Capital Management Committee and Nominating and Corporate Governance Committee.
-During the fiscal year ended March 31, 2021, Ms. Sterling received quarterly cash payments totaling \$52,875 and was granted 6,691 shares of restricted common stock on July 31, 2020, of which 3,346 shares remained unvested as of March 31, 2021.
+- (1) The amounts in the "Stock Awards" column reflect the aggregate grant date fair value of each restricted stock award that was granted during the respective fiscal year, computed in accordance with FASB ASC Topic 718 "Compensation-Stock Compensation".
+Note 2, "Basis of Presentation and Summary of Significant Accounting Policies," in the Notes to the Consolidated Financial Statements included in our Annual Report sets forth the relevant assumptions used to determine the valuation of our stock option awards. - (2) Mr. Deutschman is the Chair of the Board, member of the Audit Committee, and a member of the Nominating and Corporate Governance Committee.
+During the fiscal ended March 31, 2022, Mr. Deutschman received quarterly cash payments totaling \$84,750 and was granted a total of 4,513 shares of restricted common stock on July 31, 2021, of which 2,257 shares remained unvested as of March 31, 2022. - (3) Mr. Chestnutt is a director of the Company and a member of the Audit Committee.
+During the fiscal year ended March 31, 2022, Mr. Chestnutt received quarterly cash payments totaling \$55,000 and was granted 2,985 shares of restricted common stock on July 31, 2021, of which 1,493 shares remained unvested as of March 31, 2022. - (4) Ms. Groos is a director of the Company and the Chair of the Audit Committee.
+Ms. Groos received quarterly cash payments totaling \$42,319 and was granted 386 shares of restricted common stock on May 10, 2021 and 2,985 shares of restricted common stock on July 31, 2021, of which 1,493 shares remain unvested as of March 31, 2022. - (5) Mr. Gyani is a director of the Company, Chair of the Nominating and Corporate Governance Committee, and a member of the Compensation and Human Capital Management Committee.
+During the fiscal year ended March 31, 2022, Mr. Gyani received quarterly cash payments totaling \$57,375 and was granted 3,024 shares of restricted common stock on July 31, 2021, of which 1,512 shares remained unvested as of March 31, 2022. - (6) Mr. Karish is a director of the Company and Chair of the Compensation and Human Capital Management Committee.
+During the fiscal year ended March 31, 2022, Mr. Karish received quarterly cash payments totaling \$55,750 and was granted 3,016 shares of restricted common stock on July 31, 2021, of which 1,508 shares remained unvested as of March 31, 2022. - (7) Ms. Spilman is a director of the Company and a member of the Compensation and Human Capital Management Committee and joined the Board in February 2022.
+Ms. Spilman did not receive any cash payments due to the timing of when she joined the Board and was granted 2,022 shares of restricted common stock on February 1, 2022, all of which remained unvested as of March 31, 2022. - (8) Ms. Sterling is a director of the Company and a member of the Compensation and Human Capital Management Committee and Nominating and Corporate Governance Committee.
+During the fiscal year ended March 31, 2022, Ms. Sterling received quarterly cash payments totaling \$52,875 and was granted 2,989 shares of restricted common stock on July 31, 2021, of which 1,495 shares remained unvested as of March 31, 2022.